aakers24/THM/Paths/SOC1/SOC1.md

 * In Windows 10, there was a SQLite db called the Windows 10 Timeline that stored information on last executed programs.
 It is stored at "C:\Users\\\<User>\AppData\Local\ConnectedDevicesPlatform\\\<folder>\ActivitiesCache.db".
 There is also an EZ Tools tool for this.

-* Windows Jump Lists - Meant to help users get to their recently used files from the taskbar by right-clicking an application and viewing it's recently used files.
+* Windows Jump Lists - Meant to help users get to their recently used files from the taskbar by right-clicking an application and viewing its recently used files.
 The data is stored in "C:\Users\\\<User>\AppData\Roaming\Microsoft\Windows\Recent\AutomaticDestinations".
 Again, there is an EZ Tools tool for this.

 * Shortcut Files - Windows makes shortcut files for every file opened both locally and remotely which contain data like opening times and file paths.
 Again, there's an EZ Tools for it.